 Scientists have issued a notice that the situation is unmanageable.
-They have discovered microplastics almost everywhere they have searched for them, including in our bodies, drinking water, air, and ocean, as well as in mountains, the ocean, and Arctic sea ice.
+They have discovered microplastics in water, food, and almost everywhere they have searched for them, including in our bodies, air, as well as in mountains, the ocean, and Arctic sea ice.

 How Do Microplastics Affect Humans?

 As microplastics are present in the air, water, food, and consumer products, they can be inhaled, ingested, and absorbed through the skin.
 Scientists agree that we consume up to 100,000 microplastic particles per day, which is equivalent to around the mass of a credit card in a year.
-Microplastics are emitted even from synthetic clothing, according to some studies.
+The other source of microplastics in humans is synthetic clothing.